splunk/public-o11y-docs/admin/allow-services.rst

 Use the Splunk Distribution of OpenTelemetry Collector
 =======================================================================

-Use the :new-page:`Splunk Distribution of OpenTelemetry Collector <https://docs.splunk.com/Observability/gdi/opentelemetry/deployment-modes.html>` in gateway mode.
+Use the :new-page:`Splunk Distribution of OpenTelemetry Collector <https://docs.splunk.com/Observability/gdi/opentelemetry/deployment-modes.html>` in Data forwarding mode.
 You can forward metrics locally to the Splunk Distribution of OpenTelemetry Collector, which serves as your local store-and-forward service for telemetry.

 Ensure that you give the Splunk Distribution of OpenTelemetry Collector the ability to resolve the network names and make outbound HTTPS network connections to the URLs listed in :ref:`allow-urls` or the domains listed in :ref:`allow-domains`.
 Verify also the list of :ref:`exposed ports and endpoints <otel-exposed-endpoints>`.